As a man’s age progresses, knowing how to dye stubble or a short beard may become their most valuable life skill.

 If you apply dye to areas of your stubble you are just going to shave off minutes later, you’ll risk staining the skin where you didn’t need to.

-If you’re looking for a great stubble trimmer, I really like the Philips Norelco Oneblade QP652070 because it gives you very precise control at these short lengths.
-Check them out on
+If you’re looking for a stubble trimmer, try the Philips Norelco Oneblade QP652070.
+It gives you very precise control at these short lengths.
+Check them out on Amazon by clicking here if you’re interested.

 We’ve got plenty of tutorials on how to trim a stubble beard, so we won’t be elaborating on this step.